lw8192/Red-Team-Dev/Git.md

 > git revert HEAD    #reset commit

 ## Branches
+Git will keep a local / remote copy of each branch.
+It's important to think of these as 2 different things - creating a local branch doesn't create a remote branch automatically (unless you turn on a certain setting) - you need to push the local branch changes

+> git branch -v -a               #view all branches - remote and local
 > git checkout -b branch_name    #create a new branch and switch to it
 > git checkout branch_name       #switch to a branch, then commit some changes
 > git checkout main              #switch to the main branch